On Posterior Consistency of Tail Index for Bayesian Kernel Mixture Models: Introduction

-where $\alpha_+(F)>0$ is the \emph{right tail index}, and $L_F(x)$ is a {\it slowly varying function} that satisfies $\lim_{y\to +\infty} L_F(xy)/L_F(y)=1$ for any $x>0$.
-The decay rate in the right tail of $f_0(x)$ can be characterized by the right tail index $\alpha_+(F_0)$, up to some slowly varying function $L_{F_0}(x)$.
+where $\alpha_+(F)>0$ is the \emph{right tail index}, and $L_F$ is a {\it slowly varying function} that satisfies $\lim_{y\to +\infty} L_F(xy)/L_F(y)=1$ for any $x>0$.
+In this paper, we will only consider a true distribution $F_0$ that satisfies the relation \eqref{righttail}.
+The decay rate in the right tail of $F_0$ can be characterized by the right tail index $\alpha_+(F_0)$, up to some slowly varying function $L_{F_0}$.
 The left tail index can be defined similarly.
-If $\alpha_+(F_0)\in (0,+\infty)$, then from extreme value theory, the distribution $F_0(x)$ falls within the class of \emph{Fr\'echet maximum domain of attraction} (FMDA, \citep{Beietal04}).
-Examples of cdfs satisfying \eqref{righttail} include the Pareto distribution, the Student's $t$ distribution, and the $F$ distribution.
+If $\alpha_+(F_0)\in (0,+\infty)$, then from extreme value theory, the distribution $F_0$ falls within the class of \emph{Fr\'echet maximum domain of attraction} (FMDA, \citealt{Beietal04}).
+Examples of distributions satisfying \eqref{righttail} with $\alpha_+(F_0)\in (0,+\infty)$ include the Pareto distribution, the Student's $t$ distribution, the $F$ distribution, the inverse gamma distribution, the log-gamma distribution, the Burr distribution, etc.

 We study theoretical properties of the posterior distribution of the right tail index $\alpha_+(F)$ in a Bayesian framework.
 In particular, we consider the kernel mixture model: